pedroliman/pedronl/content/home/contact.md

 weight = 1300  # Order that this section will appear.

 title = "Let's Connect!"
 subtitle = "Couldn't find what you are looking for?
-Do you find any of this useful?
-Don't hesitate to reach out!"
+Do you find any of this interesting?
+Let's connect!"

 # Automatically link email and phone?
 autolink = true